 Federation communities have a great story as regards our labor systems which enable the equality of women and men.
 Yet we cannot go far talking about that if we cannot or do not know how to talk about children in communal society.

 I believe that it is essential to get our stories straight with regard to what we have learned about children in communal society.
 I have outlined here much of what I have to say about the subject, and I am publishing and speaking about my views as much as I can through the School of Intentioneering.
-What do you have to say about it?

 For anyone interested in the background, I have written much about the history of communalism in my book, “The Intentioneers’ Bible.”
 Find it for sale on Amazon.
 While I discuss the EW Pregnancy Ultimatum in that writing, I included much more about TO and EW in that book than I have written here.